LucasPesqueira/github-api/README.md

 - order: to order the results based on the stars quantity
 - limit: to set the max records result

+The params are all optional, and you can use them all at once if you want to.

 #### API endpoints